Certified document translation services

-Please scroll to the bottom of this page to use our detailed step-by-step guide to the certification process.
 Certification rules may vary a lot between countries.
-Therefore we have supplied you with a guide to various regulations about the certification process within a number of EU countries.
+Therefore I have supplied you with a guide to regulations about the certification process for the UK, Germany and Austria.
 Please use the navigation bar on the right to get access to this information.

-Please note that we have based our information on data available to us at the time of writing.
-All information given is for general information only (please read our legal notices).
+Please note that I have based my information on data available to me at the time of writing (pre-Brexit).
+All information given is for general information only (please read my legal notices).
 Certification requirements vary from case to case and country to country.
 It is the client’s responsibility to check with government agencies and departments, employers or any other parties involved which specific certification requirements apply to their documents.

 Definitions of the terms “certified translation”, “notarised translation”, “sworn translation” and “apostille”